 Step 5: Source Talent

 For example, if you’re selling tennis rackets, you can get someone who plays competitive tennis to speak about your product.
-Similarly, if you’re selling microphones, you can rope in a musician or content creator.
+Similarly, if you’re selling microphones, you can rope in a professional musician or content creator.
 This helps create trust and authenticity.

 Sourcing the right talent for your product videos will give the viewers the impression that people with expertise use your products.
 While this costs a bit, it’s worth the investment.

-Step 6: Film the Video
+Step 6: Film the Video Tutorials

 Step 7: Edit and Finalize the Video